-- 362. Syngenta did not give adequate warning of the danger of Viptera and Duracade to Viptera and Duracade growers, to Plaintiffs, or to the Minnesota class.
-Nor did Syngenta give adequate instructions to Minnesota class members as to how to protect themselves from the use of Viptera and Duracade by other Minnesota farmers. - 363.
-Plaintiffs and the other members of the Minnesota class suffered injury and damages as a direct and proximate result of Syngenta's failure to provide an adequate warning and/or instructions to those in the interconnected market, including Plaintiffs and the Minnesota class, regarding the dangers of Viptera and Duracade. - 364.
-Thus, Syngenta knew, or should have known, that its conduct would result in injuries to Plaintiffs and the other members of the Minnesota class. - 365.
-Nevertheless, Syngenta continued such conduct in reckless disregard of or conscious indifference to those consequences. - 366.
-As a direct and proximate result of the foregoing, Plaintiffs and the other members of the Class have been injured and suffered financial loss for which damages, declaratory and other relief as may be available at law or equity is warranted - 367.
-Syngenta is strictly liable to Plaintiffs and the other members of the Minnesota class as a result of its failure to warn about the dangers of Viptera and Duracade.
+Nor did Syngenta give adequate instructions as to the use of Viptera and Duracade.

+- 356. Plaintiffs and the other members of the Classes suffered injury and damages as a direct and proximate result of Syngenta's failure to provide an adequate warning and/or instructions regarding the dangers of Viptera and Duracade. - 357.
+Thus, Syngenta knew, or should have known, that its conduct would result in injuries to Plaintiffs and the other members of the Classes. - 358.
+Nevertheless, Syngenta continued such conduct in reckless disregard of or conscious indifference to those consequences. - 359.
+As a direct and proximate result of the foregoing, Plaintiffs and the other members of the Classes have been injured and suffered financial loss for which damages, injunctive, declaratory and other relief as may be available at law or equity is warranted.